Description of Business and Summary of Significant Accounting Policies

 Blade Air Mobility, Inc. (“Blade” or the “Company”), headquartered in New York, New York, is a technology-powered, global air mobility platform that provides consumers with a cost effective and time efficient alternative to ground transportation for congested routes.
-Blade arranges charter and by-the-seat flights using helicopters, jets, turboprops, and amphibious seaplanes operating in various locations throughout the United States.
-Blade’s platform utilizes a technology-powered, asset-light business model.
-Blade provides transportation to its customers through a network of contracted aircraft operators.
+Blade’s Passenger reporting segment arranges charter and by-the-seat flights using helicopters, jets, turboprops, and amphibious seaplanes operating in various locations throughout the United States and abroad.
+Blade’s Medical reporting segment arranges air medical transportation of human organs in the United States, providing end-to-end logistics for transplant centers and organ procurement organizations utilizing helicopters, jets, turboprops and ground vehicles.
+Blade’s platform utilizes an asset-light business model, providing transportation to its customers through a network of contracted aircraft operators.
 Blade does not own or operate aircraft.

 Basis of Presentation and Principles of Consolidation

 The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”) for interim financial information and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 Management’s opinion is that all adjustments (consisting of normal accruals) considered necessary for a fair presentation have been included.
-Operating results for the three and six months ended June 30, 2022 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2022.
-These financial statements should be read in conjunction with the Company’s consolidated financial statements and accompanying Notes included in the Company’s Annual Report on Form 10-K for the year ended September 30, 2021.
+Operating results for the three and six months ended June 30, 2023 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2023.
+These financial statements should be read in conjunction with the Company’s consolidated financial statements and accompanying notes included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022.

 Emerging Growth Company